antonvw/wex/README.md

     - under mac os 10.4 use gcc 4.0.1 (part of xcode25_8m2258_developerdvd.dmg)
       ../configure --with-mac

-  - debug under Windows using IDE, under Linux using Kdbg
+  - debug under Windows using IDE, under Linux using ddd

   - deploy under Windows using 7-Zip 9.20
   strip the executable under Windows using UPX